 LONDON DAY TRIP: DORSET & THE JURASSIC COAST

-Around over two hours from London by car, the Jurassic Coast makes a wonderful day or weekend trip from London if you are looking for stunning seaside views and cute towns.
+Just over two hours from London by car, the Jurassic Coast makes a perfect day or weekend trip if you’re after stunning seaside views, dramatic cliffs, and charming towns.

 There are a ton of things to do in the Jurassic Coast which span from coastal walks to visiting quarry caves with bats.
 Remember it spans across 154km!
 But if your time is limited and you are only going for 1-2 days, stick to the county of Dorset.
 There are a few things you can explore: